 The habit of entering food is easy to pick up because it lends itself so well to the moments in a day that would otherwise be wasted, like sitting in an elevator or waiting for someone.
 Unfortunately it’s only half the battle, with the other half being successfully controlling diet.
 During my first couple of weeks I was able to run pretty frequent caloric deficits, but at some point surpluses became more common, and eventually, normal.
 On an indulgent day, I found it disturbingly easy to consume 2,000 more kcal more than I expected to.

 These days I’m trying to get that back under control by staying close to target, but it still remains to be seen whether my original goal is ever really successful.
-It’s some gain for very little effort though, so I have no plans to stop the experiment.
+It’s some gain for only a little effort though, so I have no plans to stop.